This Eastern Sicily itinerary is authored by Kasey Husk.

 Sicily Itinerary Day 3: Taormina

-It’s time to head out for perhaps Sicily’s most famous town: Taormina (one hour drive).
+It’s time to head out for perhaps Sicily’s most famous town, yet still a bit of a hidden gem in Italy: Taormina (one hour drive).
 One of the most gorgeous towns in Sicily, Taormina has been a favorite of artists and authors since the 19th century.
 Come visit and you’ll see quickly see why.

 If you take the shuttle bus, you’ll be dropped off right outside a stone archway that leads onto Taormina’s Corso Umberto I, Taormina’s Michigan Avenue.